What Is Stock Rotation? Methods, Use Cases, and Best Practices Explained

 • Cycle counting: Conduct regular and accurate inventory audits to identify discrepancies and ensure system data reflects the physical stock in your warehouse.

-Physical Arrangement Strategies
+3. Consider Physical Arrangement Strategies

 Best Practices for Effective Stock Rotation

-Regularly Measure the Impact of Stock Rotation
+Regularly Measure Impact of Stock Rotation

-Don’t operate on autopilot!
+Don’t operate on autopilot.
 Regularly track key metrics like inventory turnover rate, stock age, and stockout rates.
 These metrics provide valuable insights into the effectiveness of your stock rotation strategies, allowing you to identify areas for improvement and ensure your approach remains optimized.

-Adjusting Strategies Based on Sales Data
+Adjust Strategies Based on Sales Data

 • Identify slow-moving products: Pinpoint items with low sales velocity.
 This allows you to prioritize their sale through targeted promotions or consider discontinuing them altogether.